niyacv27/react_context_app/README.md

-🌿 React Context APP
+🌿 React Context App

-This project is focusing on the useContext hook, Context API, and addressing the problem of props drilling.
+This project is focusing on mastering the Context API, using the useContext hook, and overcoming the common React issue known as props drilling.
-The aim is to demonstrate how global state can be managed cleanly in React without manually passing props between components.
+The application demonstrates how global state can be shared efficiently without passing props manually across multiple components.

-The application includes:
+The project includes:

-A functional login system
+A working login system

 Dark/Light theme switching

-API data fetching using Context
+API fetching using Context

-Global state updates
+Updating global data

 LocalStorage persistence

-Multiple context providers
+Multiple contexts

-Props drilling example and context-based solution
+Demonstrations of props drilling and its solution

-This README gives a full explanation so anyone viewing this repository can understand what the project does.
+This README explains everything in detail so that anyone visiting this repository clearly understands the purpose and implementation of the app.

 🎬 How to Watch the Demo Video

 GitHub cannot preview large MP4 files directly.

-To view the assignment demonstration video:
+To view the project demonstration:

 Open the folder app_recording

-Click React_context_recording.mp4
+Click on React_context_recording.mp4

-Then click View raw (top-right)
+Click View raw (top-right corner)

-The video will download or stream depending on your browser
+The video will download or play depending on your browser

-This shows the entire working example of props drilling, context usage, login system, theme switching, and API integration.
+This video shows all features implemented as part of the assignment.

 🌐 How to Run This Project

-To run this app on your computer:

-1️⃣ Install Dependencies
+1️⃣ Install dependencies
 npm install

-2️⃣ Start the Development Server npm start
+2️⃣ Start the development server npm start

 3️⃣ Open your browser and visit:

 👉 http://localhost:3000

-This is the URL where your React project runs locally.

 1️⃣ Props Drilling – Theory and Code Explanation
-📌 What is Props Drilling?
+🌟 What is Props Drilling?

-Props drilling occurs when data from a parent component must be passed through several intermediate components that do not need the data, only so the deepest component can use it.
+Props drilling happens when data from a parent component must be passed through multiple child components even though some of those components do not need the data.

-This creates:
+This makes the code more complicated, tightly coupled, and less scalable.

+🌟 Why is it a problem?

+Intermediate components become “data carriers”

+Harder to maintain and update large applications

-Unnecessary prop chains
+Unnecessary prop chains make the component tree harder to understand

-Hard-to-maintain code

-Confusing component trees

-Tightly coupled components

-📌 Props Drilling Code Example (Used in This Project)
+🌟 Props Drilling Example (Used in This Project)

+The following code demonstrates how data flows unnecessarily through the component hierarchy:

 // Parent.js
 export default function Parent() {